-Any contributions the City makes under this Section shall not be considered as part of an employee's salary for the purpose of computing straight time earnings, compensation for overtime worked, premium pay, retirement benefits or retirement contributions; nor shall such contributions be taken into account on determining the level of any other benefit which is a function of or percentage of salary.
+- Any contributions the City makes under this Section shall not be considered as part of an employee's salary for the purpose of computing straight time earnings, compensation for overtime worked, premium pay, retirement benefits or retirement contributions; nor shall such contributions be taken into account on determining the level of any other benefit which is a function of or percentage of salary. - 240.
+PILOT PROGRAM: During the pendency of this pilot program, the Health Service System will have the opportunity to evaluate the effect of a higher employer contribution for the category of employee plus 2, which is the category of employee who historically has both had a higher premium and less of an employer contribution.
+This pilot program shall sunset on June 30, 2022.